Skip to content

 ## AMC discipline matches the operational tier

-Command-and-control rooms operate at Mission-Critical tier — named engineer, 4-hour on-site response, quarterly preventive maintenance, monthly failover testing, configuration baseline review at every visit.
+Command-and-control rooms operate at Mission-Critical tier — named engineer, contracted critical-hours support, quarterly preventive maintenance, monthly failover testing, configuration baseline review at every visit.
 The AMC is engineered against the operational tier, not against a generic commercial baseline.

 ## Callout — what command-room procurement most miss